Dubes/personal-blog/src/content/2024-08-10-why-agile-may-not-be-working-for-you.md

 In my interactions with teams, discussions frequently revolve around agile practices.
 It is clear that the way we work and collaborate is intrinsically linked to the technology we employ.
 Both have to go hand in hand in order to produce the outcome we desire.

-This blog post offers my perspective on the current state of agile.
-Opinions I hold loosely.
-Opinions I am willing to change with new experiences and information.
-I will also try to share my practical advice but as separate posts so that they don't get diluted with opinions.
+This blog post offers my perspective on the current state of agile, opinions I hold loosely and open to change with new experiences and information.
+I have chosen to keep the practical advise out of this post in order to not dilute them with opinions.
+I have offered some practical advice in separate posts, such as: [on estimation](https://observance.io/blog/making-scope-negotiable/) & [on story points](https://observance.io/blog/making-story-points-work/) & will continue to do so!

 # Agile & Scaling